Khufu: Diodorus of Sicily

-Khufu in Arabic traditions
+In Arabic traditions

 In AD 642, the Arabs conquered Egypt.
 Upon arriving at the Giza pyramids, they searched for explanations as to who could have built these monuments.
 By this time, no inhabitant of Egypt was able to tell and no one could translate the Egyptian hieroglyphs anymore.
 As a consequence, the Arab historians wrote down their own theories and stories.

-The best known story about Khufu and his pyramid can be found in the book Hitat (completely: al-Mawāʿiẓ wa-’l-iʿtibār fī ḏikr al-ḫiṭaṭ wa-’l-ʾāṯār), written in 1430 by Muhammad al-Maqrizi (1364–1442).
+The best known story about Khufu and his pyramid can be found in the book Hitat (completely: al-Mawāʿiẓ wa-'l-iʿtibār fī ḏikr al-ḫiṭaṭ wa-'l-ʾāṯār), written in 1430 by Muhammad al-Maqrizi (1364–1442).
 This book contains several collected theories and myths about Khufu, especially about the Great Pyramid.
 Though King Khufu himself is seldom mentioned, many Arab writers were convinced that the Great Pyramid (and the others, too) were built by the god Hermes (named Idris by the Arabs).

 Al-Maqrizi notes that Khufu was named Saurid, Salhuk and/or Sarjak by the biblical Amalekites.
 Then he writes that Khufu built the pyramids after repeated nightmares in which the earth turned upside-down, the stars fell down and people were screaming in terror.
 Another nightmare showed the stars falling down from heaven and kidnapping humans, then putting them beneath two large mountains.
 King Khufu then received a warning from his prophets about a devastating deluge that would come and destroy Egypt.
 To protect his treasures and books of wisdom, Khufu built the three pyramids of Giza.